 What are member personas?

 Imagine creating your ideal member, in detail.
 Consider what characteristics, habits, demographics, and many other factors formulate the member you would most associate with your space.

-For example, you could say ‘Tom’ is a local entrepreneur, based in Miami, age 34, losing creative spark due to isolation, and needs to work a flexible schedule due to other demands.
+For example, you could say ‘Tom’ is a local entrepreneur, age 34, who just moved into an apartment for rent in San Diego, losing creative spark due to isolation in his new city, and needs to work a flexible schedule due to other demands.
 Tom is who you are marketing to.

 This guide from our friends at Kisi is a good way to check off the questions you need answered, so that you’re not just marketing to everyone.

 But why can’t you just target a wide scope and range of potential members?
 You’re bound to hit on some of them, yes, but for the most part this isn’t a prudent strategy.
 You’re going to be wasting your efforts targeting lots of personas that simply don’t match with what your space is all about.
 If your scope is too wide, your space will be too formal for some, too informal for others.
 It may be too large or too small.
 It may be out of driving distance.
 It may be out of budget.